UoB-COMSM0110/2024-group-8/README.md

 By mapping these interactions, we were able to understand what type of actions each element, such as towers and enemies, needed.

 <img src="https://github.com/UoB-COMSM0110/2024-group-8/blob/main/images/communicationdiagram.png?raw=true" />
-[ Figure X : Communication Diagram, showing a different classes and methods we wanted to implement. ]<br><br>
+[ Figure 11 : Communication Diagram, showing a different classes and methods we wanted to implement. ]<br><br>

 <strong>Important classes and methods</strong>